 Tip It is important to differentiate between the src/engine/resources folder that is created for organizing game engine source code files and the assets folder that you just created for storing client resources.
 Although GLSL shaders are also loaded at runtime, they are considered as source code and will continue to be stored in the src/glsl_shaders folder.

 Create a new file in the assets folder and name it scene.xml.
 This file will store the client’s game scene.
 Add the following content.
-The listed XML content describes the same scene as defined in the init() functions from previous MyGame objects.
+The listed XML content describes the same scene as defined in the init() functions from previous MyGame class.

 <MyGameLevel>